Azamsaif47/Supervised-multi-llm-Agent/README.md

 ## Using the Agents

-- **SQL Agent:** To perform SQL operations, pass SQL queries through the React UI, and the SQL Agent will process them.
+- **SQL Agent:** To perform SQL operations, pass SQL queries through the Streamlit UI, and the SQL Agent will process them.
 - **PDF Agent:** Upload PDFs and ask questions about their content.
 The PDF Agent will extract and provide relevant answers.
 - **Supervised Agent:** This central agent coordinates the actions of both the SQL Agent and the PDF Agent based on user queries.